 The Department of Architecture is a vibrant, collaborative learning community.
-We teach people to take responsibility for designing our future.
 We help students develop the values, knowledge, skills, and practices they need to create better architecture and environments that resonate with people and their cultural, physical, and ecological worlds.
-Grounded in a unique multidisciplinary structure, the Department of Architecture includes programs in Architecture and Interior Architecture as well as an urban architecture program based in Portland.
-Our programs are nationally recognized for their innovation in environmental sustainability research, including the design of buildings, interiors, and communities.
+Grounded in a unique multidisciplinary structure, the Department of Architecture includes programs in Eugene as well as an urban architecture program based in Portland.

 Collaborative and Creative Community

-Our programs in architecture and interior architecture emphasize collaboration and a noncompetitive but rigorous learning environment.
-We encourage a supportive studio culture through facilitated peer teaching and teamwork.
+We emphasize collaboration and a noncompetitive but rigorous learning environment and encourage a supportive studio culture through facilitated peer teaching and teamwork.
 The department doesn't dictate a specific design aesthetic or ideology for you to follow.
 Instead, we encourage intellectual inquiry as the basis from which you forge your own design path.

 A central part of architectural education is the design studio, in which students learn through hands-on experience in design.
 All students enrolled in studios are assigned their own workstation within a space dedicated to their studio group and available for use at all hours.
 Advanced students often work together in courses and as collaborators with faculty members in research investigations through independent study courses.
 Studio work is evaluated by faculty and reviewers, who are professionals in the field, using individualized discussions and written assessment rather than through a traditional letter-grading system.